cossacklabs/product-docs/acra/security-controls/zones/_index.md

 #### Method 2 – ZoneID provided as a literal

-It is also possible to not store ZoneID in the database, but instead provide it from other source.
+It is also possible to avoid storing ZoneID in the database, but instead provide it from some another source.
 Application may store ZoneID locally or derive it from user's input.
 In any case, the ZoneID is not stored in the database, only the encrypted data.
 The database schema may look like this for PostgreSQL: